Age Verification

 ← Back to the FAQ overview

-More topics
+Other topics

-These answers are general information and do not replace individual legal advice.
-If you have specific questions, contact a specialist office (see contact points) or a lawyer.
+These answers provide general information and are not a substitute for individual legal advice.
+If you have specific questions, please contact a specialized agency (see Contact Information) or a lawyer.